 “The camera has the power to catch so-called normal people in such a way as to make them look abnormal.
 The photographer chooses oddity, chases it, frames it, develops it, titles it”

 The use of photography to tell the story of disability is a long and controversial one.
-Traditionally it championed the medical model of disability and social inclusion – that it was YOUR fault for being disabled in the first place.
+Traditionally it championed the medical model of disability and social inclusion – that it was MY fault for being disabled in the first place.

 Early use of the lens to capture such gazes only succeeded in producing works that showcased disability as ‘the freak show‘ and allowed the viewer to gaze upon the abhorrent in a way that they felt safe.